lh-008/LeagueofLegend-StatAnalysis/README.md

 ></iframe>
 The plot shows that teams securing the first Rift Herald have a higher win rate compared to those without it.
 This suggests that the Rift Herald is an important and impactful objective, significantly influencing the outcome of games.
 Securing this objective likely provides strategic advantages such as early map control or turret pressure, which leads to higher chance of victory.

-Let's also take a look at how Rift Herald impact team gold at 15 minutes.
+Let's also take a look at how Rift Herald impacts team gold at 15 minutes.
 <iframe
   src="assets/gold15_comparison.html"
   width="800"